yugr/rust-slides/features/cons/arithmetic-checks/analysis.md

 ```
 but it's not done.

+TODO:
+  - why they are not used by LLVM optimizer

 To check how many overflow checks are optimized by LLVM
 we count panics in initial IR vs optimized IR.